Reemaalsharif/Saudi-Data-Internship-Readiness-Map/README.md

 # Saudi Data Internship Readiness Map

-This project analyzes Saudi data-related job and internship postings to identify in-demand skills and build a practical readiness roadmap for Computer Science students interested in Data Science.
+This project analyzes Saudi data-related job and internship postings to identify in-demand skills and build a practical readiness roadmap for Computer Science students interested in Data Science and analytics careers.

 ## Project Goal

-The goal of this project is to understand what skills Saudi data-related roles require and translate these insights into a practical roadmap for students preparing for data internships.
+The goal of this project is to understand what skills Saudi data-related roles require and translate these insights into a practical roadmap for students preparing for data internships and early-career data roles.

 ## Main Question